DAXGRID/open-ftth-qgis-plugin/README.md

 # Open Ftth - QGIS Plugin

-Open Ftth Plugin for QGIS
+Open Ftth Plugin for QGIS (Currently under development)

-## Note
+## Information

-* This plugin is currently under development.
 * This plugin is part of the full OpenFTTH system, to work it requires that system to run.
+It's only purpose is to communicate with the OpenFTTH system, therefore not a lot of functionality is built into the plugin.

+For now you can check the overview - some of it is outdated [link](https://github.com/DAXGRID/open-ftth-overview), but in the future a webpage will be made with an overview of the system.

 ## Dependencies